After reading Vagabonding, the bible of solo travelers, I set out for a grand adventure — Morocco was calling me.

 When you use a taxi, always agree on the price first

-If you’re on budget, try the delicious street food instead of eating in restaurants
+If you’re on a budget, try the delicious street food instead of eating in restaurants

 Morocco is known for its street delicacies.
 The average price in restaurants is 40-80 Dh for a meal but you can get a nice sandwich and French fries at the street corner for around 10-20 Dh.
 It will keep you full for many hours.
-If you want to learn more about the Moroccan food, I highly recommend Jamie Oliver’s documentary about Marrakech, or Anthony Bourdain’s Tangier episode (number 6) from “The Parts Unknown”.
+If you want to learn more about Moroccan food, I recommend Anthony Bourdain’s Tangier episode (number 6) from “The Parts Unknown”.